nehalmohan-01/Patterns/README.md

 # Patterns
-This repo has different pattern coded in C++
+This repo has different patterns coded in C++